masa-finance/tee-worker/README.md

 There are others, see the `/debug/pprof` index page for a complete list.

-The `/debug/pprof/trace?seconds=XX` will give you an XX-second execution trace, which can be accessed via the `go tool trace` command.
+The `/debug/pprof/trace?seconds=XX` will give you an XX-second execution trace, which you can use via the `go tool trace` command.

 For more information, see [the official docs](https://pkg.go.dev/net/http/pprof).
 [This link](https://gist.github.com/andrewhodel/ed7625a14eb87404cafd37493849d1ba) also contains useful information.